emily-nissen/pipelines/RRBS/Pipeline-Steps.md

 ## 1_PreProcess_bcl2fastq

-When they use the NuGEN Ovation technology, the genomics core is not able to convert the BCL to FastQ files, and we will have to do it.
-They usually add in the additional 6 bases of random UMI for duplicate marking feature to determine PCR duplicates.
+When they use the NuGEN Ovation technology, the genomics core is not able to convert the BCL to FastQ files to take into account the additional 6 bases of random UM for duplicate marking.
+And we will have to do it.

+We use the –use-bases-mask Y*,I8Y*,Y\* to indicate the first read should be generated as a fastq file, the first 8 bases of the second read are the index, and the additional bases after that (6 unknown bps) should be generated as a fastq file, and the third read should be generated as a fastq file.

 ## 2_PreProcess_Cat_Trim_Fastqc.R